Paul W. S. Anderson: Personal life

-Anderson began dating Resident Evil star Milla Jovovich in 2002 after the film.
-He proposed to her in 2003, and they were "engaged on-and-off for four years" before becoming a couple again early in 2007.
-On 3 November 2007, Jovovich gave birth to their first child, daughter Ever Anderson, in Los Angeles, California.
-They married on 22 August 2009.
-Their second child, a daughter was born in April 2015.
-In August 2019, Jovovich revealed that they were expecting a third daughter after losing her pregnancy two years prior.
+Anderson began dating Milla Jovovich, who starred in Resident Evil, in 2002 after the film's release.
+He proposed to her in 2003; they were "engaged on-and-off for four years" before becoming a couple again early in 2007.
+On 3 November 2007, Jovovich gave birth to their first child, daughter Ever Anderson, in Los Angeles.
+Anderson and Jovovich married on 22 August 2009.

+Their second child, a daughter, Dashiel, was born in April 2015.
+In August 2019, Jovovich revealed that they were expecting a third daughter, Osian, after having a miscarriage two years prior.
 Their third daughter was born in February 2020.